+Think about the convenience of transporting your generator.
+Most Briggs & Stratton portable generators accompany wheels and a few are light enough to hold.
 Look for a generator with a minimum of 10 hours of runtime.
 This enables contractors to form it through a full day’s work and homeowners to urge a full night’s sleep without refueling.
 Count what percentage of outlets you’ll need on your generator.
 This relies on what percentage of appliances you’ll get to power directly.
 Check your appliances

 to ascertain what sort of outlets you’ll need.
 See the diagram below for outlet types.

 This is a crucial factor that you must consider before buying any fuel-powered generator.
 All states have regulations as regards the amount of Carbon Monoxide (CO) levels that should be produced in a generator.
 That is because Carbon Monoxide (CO) is an odorless yet poisonous gas that comes out from generators.
 So, before you buy a portable generator, ensure that you check for its carbon monoxide emission rating.
 Ensure that the rating on it meets up with the standard in your area.
 Furthermore, manufacturers now include CO sensors in their generators to help them detect high levels of CO in the air.
 Generators with this feature will automatically turn themselves off when the CO level in the air is getting too high.
 Ensure that you buy generators that have this feature and have also passed their CR safety tests.
 Several brands are offering these features today as we discussed earlier.
 Usually, generators with this feature have marketing terms like “CO Detect”, “CO Protect”, “CO Guard”, “CO Sense” or “CO Shield” on their packs.
 To be sure, ensure to check the packaging of the generator for either of the following standards.

 - ANSI/PGMA G300 Certified Safety & Performance